Candida albicans: Genetic and genomic tools

 Due to its nature as a model organism, being an important human pathogen and the alternative codon usage (CUG translated into serine rather than leucine), several specific projects and tools have been created to study C. albicans.
-The diploid nature and the absence of a sexual cycle, however, makes it a hard to study organism.
-In the last 20 years, however, many systems have been developed to study C. albicans in a more in depth genetic level.
+The diploid nature and the absence of a sexual cycle make the organism difficult to study, but in the last 20 years, many systems have been developed to observe its genetics.

 Selection markers

-The most used selection markers in C. albicans are the CaNAT1 resistance marker (confers resistance against nourseothricin) and MPAr or IMH3r (confers resistance to mycophenolic acid).
+The selection markers most used in C. albicans are the CaNAT1 resistance marker (confers resistance against nourseothricin) and MPAr or IMH3r (confers resistance to mycophenolic acid).

 Next to the above-mentioned selection makers a few auxotrophic strains were generated to work with auxotrophic makers.
 The URA3 marker (URA3 blaster method) is an often-used strategy in uridine auxotrophic strains; however, studies have shown that differences in URA3 position in the genome can be involved in the pathogeny of C. albicans.
 Besides the URA3 selection one can also use the histidine, leucine and arginine autotrophy.
 The advantage of using those autotrophies lies in the fact that they exhibit wild-type or nearly wild-type virulence in a mouse model compared to the URA3 system.
 One application of the leucine, arginine and histidine autotrophy is for example the candida two-hybrid system.